 2 For system composed of different segments (e.g. space segment, ground segment), the testing performed to ensure operability and functionality of the complete system is defined as System Validation Test (SVT).

+3 System validation is performed against user needs and is typically performed under customer authority, with supplier involvement as detailed in the business agreement.

 System engineering integration and control

 Management of system engineering activities

-The system engineering organization shall define, plan, and manage the integrated technical effort in accordance with the SEP and the previous clauses of this document, including quantification of this effort as input to management.
+The system engineering function shall implement the SEP including quantification of this effort as input to management.

-The system engineering organization shall set up the system engineering organization and interfaces in accordance with the system engineering plan.

-For example: to customer, to lower levels, management, product assurance, production, operations and logistics.

-The system engineering organization shall initiate and control, in accordance with the SEP, the activities of engineering disciplines, of product assurance, of production, and of operations and ILS relevant for the achievement of its objectives.

-Examples of such activities are:

-Engineering disciplines: mechanical and thermal;

-PA: FMECA and RAMS;

-Production: producibility;

-ILS: operability, maintainability.

-The system engineering organization shall make engineering decisions with the support and implementation of:

-studies, trade-offs and analyses,

-models, simulators, breadboards,

-development activities,

-technical optimisation efforts.

-5.6.1aThe system engineering organization shall ensure the availability of product and process data which enables the complete system to be produced, tested, delivered, operated, maintained, and properly disposed of.
+<<deleted>>

+<<deleted>>

+<<deleted>>

+<<deleted, covered by 5.6.1a.>>.

-The system engineering organisation shall establish a working link to the project configuration control to ensure that all binding changes resulting from engineering changes, dispositions and decisions are correctly picked- up and processed.
+The system engineering function shall ensure that all engineering changes, dispositions and decisions are provided to project configuration control in accordance with the Configuration Management Plan.

-The system engineering organization shall ensure that the experience gained in past and in parallel activities is systematically considered.
+The system engineering function shall ensure that the experience gained in past and in parallel activities is systematically considered and support project management in the collection of experience gained for future use.

 Planning

-The system engineering organization shall ensure that the SEP is in agreement with the project schedule.
+The system engineering function shall ensure that the SEP is consistent with the project schedule.

 Details on the project schedule content are provided in ECSS-M-ST-60, in particular the DRD Annex B.